vJoeyz/attributes/.changeset/stupid-trainers-dream.md

 Websites that use a client-side router that simulates an SPA environment like [barba.js](https://barba.js.org/) or [Swup](https://swup.js.org/) can now properly init and destroy Attributes.
 After destroying, Attributes can be manually re-initted by calling `window.fsAttribute[ATTRIBUTE_KEY].init()`.

-Updated changesets system, now all updates will be correctly reflected in (the official updates page)[https://www.finsweet.com/attributes/updates].
+Updated changesets system, now all updates will be correctly reflected in [the official updates page](https://www.finsweet.com/attributes/updates).